anna-filou/anna-filou.github.io/reading.md

   author: Maia Kobabe
   pages: 239
   my-notes: |-
-    I hadn't read a memoir comic book before; now I think it's a perfect format for memoirs.

     Gender Queer is **the** most banned book in the US, and I was curious to see why.
 Well, I'm just embarrassed to be human.
-(Let's stop pretending that children don't have genitals, shall we?)
+(Let's stop pretending children don't have genitals, shall&nbsp;we?)

-    Anyhow, this work is informative, helpful and relatable.
-It felt so good to think “wait, I'm *not* the only one who feels that way?”
+    Anyhow, this work is informative and helpful, full of relatable private moments we don’t often get a glimpse of in others.
 - title: Two Boys Kissing
   cover: "/assets/books/two-boys-kissing.jpg"
   author: David Levithan
   read: '2022'
   pages: 239
+  my-notes: |-
-  my-notes: "Oddly close to my life at times, once I neared the ending, I stayed up
-    late to finish it.
-It made my heart beat faster, gave me reason to feel grateful and provided food for thought in the form of ample quotable passages. \n\n*“They hold hands, feel like they are witnessing something monumental, something that could change things.
+    Surprisingly rebatable at times.
+Once I neared the ending, I stayed up late to finish it.
+It made my heart beat faster, gave me reason to feel grateful and provided food for thought in the form of ample quotable passages.

+    *“They hold hands, feel like they are witnessing something monumental, something that could change things.
 It won’t, but that feeling, that spirit will live on in everyone here, everyone who sees.
-The spirit will change things.”*"
+The spirit will change things.”*
 - title: It's Not How Good You Are…
   cover: "/assets/books/its-not-how-good-you-are.jpg"
   author: Paul Arden